AshmitaPramanick-12/php-project-/README.md

 How to Use:

-1. Start Apache and MySQL from XAMPP
+- Start Apache and MySQL from XAMPP
-2. Put this folder in htdocs (like: C:\xampp\htdocs\cwh)
+- Put this folder inside htdocs (like: C:\xampp\htdocs\cwh)
-3. Import the .sql file into phpMyAdmin
+- Import the .sql file into phpMyAdmin
-4. Open browser and go to: http://localhost/cwh/index.php
+- Open your browser and visit the project folder through localhost
-5. Fill the form and check your database
+- Fill the form and check your database

 -------------------------------------------------------